Me Time (film): Plot

 Stan, Huck's loan shark arrives, seeking the $47,000 owed him.
 His muscle Dorit breaks Sonny's finger, then burns down the site.
 Once everyone goes, Sonny stays behind to help Huck salvage what they can.
 Huck confesses he's fallen on hard times and is lonely.

-On their way back to LA in an Uber, Sonny spots Armando's.
+On their way back to LA in an Uber, Sonny spots Armando.
 The three break in and pull off some gross pranks, but inadvertently hit one of his tortoises.
 All is caught on camera.

 Sonny offers his house for Huck to continue his birthday celebration, as his family is still away.
 Someone shares a party notification via social media, and it becomes a rager.
 Seal comes, and Sonny jams with him.
 Just as the party is at the most out of control the family shows up, and Maya leaves with the kids.
 She asks him to clear out and stay away for a bit.

 While they are separated, Sonny tries to make amends, apologizing to Armando and working hard on the talent show.
 As the closing act Dash, Sonny's son, has a meltdown declaring he hates the keyboard.
 Realising he's been selfish and overcontrolling, he apologizes to everyone, encouraging all who want to perform.

 Sonny chases down Huck, convincing him to join him in a party planner company.